 We are a clinical-stage biotechnology company applying our leadership position in the field of calcium dysregulation by targeting SERCA enzymes to develop novel therapies for diseases with tremendous unmet medical needs.
 Our therapeutic portfolio for diseases characterized by SERCA enzyme deficiency includes both gene therapies and small molecule compounds.
 We are evaluating our lead product candidate, MYDICAR, in an approximately 250-patient randomized, double-blind, placebo-controlled international Phase 2b trial in patients with systolic heart failure, which we refer to as CUPID 2.
-We expect to complete enrollment of CUPID 2 by the end of February 2014 and announce results in April 2015.
+We expect to complete enrollment of CUPID 2 in the first half of 2014 and announce results in mid-2015.
 If successful, these results, along with other studies, will form the basis for regulatory submissions for approval with the FDA and the EMA.
-Subject to raising additional capital, we also plan to develop MYDICAR for additional indications, including diastolic heart failure, treatment of AV-fistula maturation failure, and PAH, as well as for the treatment of patients with advanced heart failure who are on an LVAD.
+We also plan to develop MYDICAR for additional indications, including diastolic heart failure, treatment of AV-fistula maturation failure, and PAH, as well as for the treatment of patients with advanced heart failure who are on an LVAD.
 We hold worldwide rights to MYDICAR and plan to commercialize MYDICAR for all approved heart failure indications using a targeted sales force in the United States focused on selected cardiologists and heart failure specialists who treat the majority of heart failure patients.